starci-lab/monorepo-for-gamejam/README.md

 ### CiWallet
 - **Folder Name:** ciwallet
 - **Technologies:** TypeScript, Next.js
-- **Description:** The first multi-chain wallet launched on Telegram.
+- **Description:** The first Solana & multi-chain wallet launched on Telegram.
 With the Wormhole TS SDK, CiWallet fully supports Wormhole features such as transfer, redeem, and more.

 ---